-- 1. Assign your new repository to your custom channel by navigating to Software > Manage > Channels, clicking the name of your newly created custom channel, and navigating to the Repositories tab. - 2.
-Ensure the repository you want to assign to the channel is checked, and click [Update Repositories]. - 3.
+- 1. Assign your new repository to your custom channel by navigating to Software > Manage > Channels, clicking the name of your newly created custom channel. - 2.
+Navigate to the Repositories tab, and ensure the repository you want to assign to the channel is checked.
+Click [Update Repositories]. - 3.
 By default, the synchronization process starts immediately.

-For more information about channel synchronization, see below.
+For more information about channel synchronization, see administration:custom-channels.pdf.